-After he threatened to cut them off, one of the boys, a monster of a fellow, snatched up a crock of yogurt and lifting the proprietor off the ground, poured the yogurt down the old man’s shirt.
-He then discarded the fellow like tossing garbage into a dumpster.
+After he threatened to cut them off, one of the boys, a monster of a fellow, snatched up a crock of yogurt and lifting the proprietor off the ground, poured it down the old man’s shirt.

 The Basque Boys asked if I wanted to join them running the police.
 I politely declined.
 Instead I joined another group heading for the nearest bus station.
 It was not a good choice after curfew but it was the only one we had.

-Out on the street, every window was closed, every shade drawn, every light dark.
+Out on the street, every door was locked, every window pulled down, every shade drawn, every light off.
 There was no traffic.
 No shops open.
 No couples strolling on the sidewalks.

-Tear gas drifted like ground-fog through the streets and the only sounds heard were the undulating wail of distant sirens, the hollow pop of tear-gas launchers and the periodic crack of rifle fire.
+Tear gas drifted like ground-fog through the streets and the only sounds came from the undulating wail of distant sirens, the hollow pop of tear-gas launchers and the periodic crack of rifle fire.

 As we hustled toward the station, a frantic group of young men, dressed in the white shirt and red scarf uniform of the festival, rushed across an intersection ahead of us.
 Close on their heels roared a white ford van topped by a flashing blue light.

-The fleeing men and the van vanished around the corner but we could hear the patter of their feet, the roar of the engine and the rup-rup-rup of tires on the cobble-stone street.
+The fleeing men and the van vanished around the corner but we could hear the patter of their feet and the rup-rup-rup of tires on the cobble-stone chasing down the next street.
 A moment later, the van skidded to a stop, its sliding door clunked open and cries of anger and pain followed — then nothing.

 There was no buses running but the stop seemed neutral territory.

-Over the next hour, our numbers grew as more and more people caught out after curfew made a dash to the safety of the stop.
+Over the next hour, our numbers grew as more and more people caught out after curfew made a dash for the relative safety of the stop.
 Over the same time, the rumble of the vans came closer and closer as if a net were being drawn around us.